 On the other hand, WordPress security is the responsibility of the end user.
 Of course, WordPress does offer many of its own default security features, but you’ll be responsible for installing your own security plugin and configuring its settings to your liking.
 This provides you with greater flexibility, and enables you to lock down your website as tightly as you see fit.

+Can’t decide which platform to use to open an online store?
 Squarespace offers a built-in eCommerce platform which, out of the box, appears to have everything you’d need to run a successful online shop.
 However, there are a few limitations to keep in mind.
 For example, Squarespace only enables two payment gateways – Stripe and PayPal.

 While WordPress doesn’t offer a built-in eCommerce platform, you can easily ‘build’ your own using plugins and third-party integrations.
 You can choose your favorite tool – such as WooCommerce or Shopp – and even implement a variety of payment gateways on your website.

 Last but not least, Search Engine Optimization (SEO) is crucial to getting your content ranked highly in search engines like Google.
 Squarespace is not very feature-heavy when it comes to SEO, unfortunately, and you can’t add anything to its basic features.

 WordPress, on the other hand, offers an array of SEO features – including alt tags, metadata, and rich snippets.
 It’s also easy to improve your SEO even further through the use of extensive SEO plugins including Yoast.